wohaco/despace/bepicolombo.md

 |:--|
 |***Mercury Planetary Orbiter in ESTEC before stacking***|

-The MPO will have a mass of 1 150 kg and will use a single-sided solar array capable of providing up to 1000 W and featuring Optical Solar Reflectors to keep its temperature below 200 °C. The solar array requires continuous rotation keeping the Sun at a low incidence angle in order to generate adequate power while at the same time limiting the temperature.
+The MPO will have a mass of 1 150 kg and will use a single-sided solar array capable of providing up to 1000 W and featuring Optical Solar Reflectors to keep its temperature below 200 ℃.
+The solar array requires continuous rotation keeping the Sun at a low incidence angle in order to generate adequate power while at the same time limiting the temperature.

 The MPO will carry a payload of 11 instruments, comprising cameras, spectrometers (IR, UV, X‑ray, γ‑ray, neutron), a radiometer, a laser altimeter, a magnetometer, particle analysers, a Ka‑band transponder, and an accelerometer.
 The payload components are mounted on the nadir side of the spacecraft to achieve low detector temperatures, apart from the MERTIS and PHEBUS spectrometers located directly at the main radiator to provide a better field of view.